This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

 Module 4 - printmaking – texture / hybrid

 Module 5 - mark-making / mixed-media

 Module 7 - sculpture – carving / modelling

 Module 8 - research / personal project (see below)

 You will develop reflective practice skills through the use of a learning journal, reviewing artwork that is interesting and relevant to you, from a broad range of sources.
 This expands your knowledge and understanding of art frameworks that underpin development of your own work.

 In addition to the tutorials in module 8, you will receive two individual tutorials.
-The first tutorial after module 2 and second tutorial after module 5.
 Tutorials last 30 minutes and provide opportunity for you to discuss you work, progress and aims with a course tutor.
 You are required to prepare your coursework, sketchbooks and key points from your learning journal in advance for discussion.

 Tutorial dates cannot be changed, times will be confirmed at the start of the programme.
 If you would like further individual support optional additional tutorials can be arranged with the Programme Tutor at a cost of £65 each.